Cerberus Capital Management

 Cerberus Capital Management, L.P. is an American global alternative investment firm with assets across credit, private equity, and real estate strategies.
 The firm is based in New York City, and run by Steve Feinberg, who co-founded Cerberus in 1992, with William L. Richter, who serves as a senior managing director.
-The firm has affiliate and advisory offices in the United States, Europe and Asia.
+The firm has offices in the United States, Europe and Asia.
+Cerberus has around US$70 billion under management in funds and accounts, as of July 2026.

-Cerberus has around US$60 billion under management in funds and accounts.
-The company is a U.S. Securities and Exchange Commission Registered Investment Adviser.
-Investors include government and private sector pension and retirement funds, charitable foundations, university endowments, insurance companies, family savings and sovereign wealth funds.
+In 2019, Cerberus ranked as the 25th-largest U.S. defense contractor, receiving approximately $1.9 billion in federal contract awards.

 History

 Cerberus is named after the three-headed dog that guards the gates of the Underworld in Greek mythology.
 Feinberg has stated that while the Cerberus name seemed like a good idea at the time, he later regretted naming the company after the mythological beast.

 Dan Quayle, former Vice President of the United States 1989–1993, who served under President George H. W. Bush, joined Cerberus in 1999 and is chairman of the company's Global Investments Division.

 Cerberus has grown to include 11 offices in nine countries.
 Cerberus's largest locations include New York City, Chicago, and Boise, Idaho.